jacobyou27/CellSimulations/doc/DESIGN.md

 #### What Features are Easy to Add

+#### Configuration

+ - **Configuration file**: A new configuration file specifying a a simulation type is simple.
+Just create an xml document and format it according an example simulation xml of the same simulation type.

+- **Configuration Information**: If you want to include another node in your xml you just need to change the configInfo file, read the node in the xml, and then add it to the configInfo instances where the program makes a new configInfo object.

 #### Model:
  - **State class**: A new enum class implementing State must be defined with desired enum values. getValue() must be implemented, typically simply returning the value of the current enum state.
 This class is very simple to extend.
 - **Logic Class**: A new logic class implementing Logic must be defined with the desired interactions, and must implement updateSingleCell(), the logic that should be called on all applicable cells.
 Helpers to load paramaters and check boundaries and a structure to update the grid are provided in Logic to make it easier to create and extend.